 This course, suitable for both beginners and improvers, will give participants an overview of Chinese landscape painting, to understand its concepts and basic techniques.
 It would be an advantage to have learnt basic Chinese calligraphy, although it is not essential.

-This course also includes the techniques of backing a Chinese ink painting, include traditional ways of making paste, stretching and backing another sheet of paper on your finished work.
+This course also includes the techniques of backing a Chinese ink painting, include traditional ways of making paste, stretching and backing another sheet of paper on finished work.

 The materials and equipment required for both parts of this course will be provided, including paper, brushes, inks, watercolours and palettes and boards.
 Students can bring additional brushes and a sketchbook and pencils if they wish.

 You will be working in the Ruskin's studios at 74 High Street.
-Each teaching day begins at 10am and finishes at 5pm (though the studios are open for personal practice from 9am til 6pm).
+Each teaching day begins at 10am and finishes at 5pm (though the studios are open for personal practice from 9am until 6pm).